Trying to figure out what to do with bonus money? You don’t have to decide whether to save or spend. Here’s how to meet several goals at once.

 To start, consider treating your work bonus like a paycheck.
 You’ve likely earmarked a certain percentage of your pay for expenses, savings, and discretionary spending based on your goals and financial needs.
 You can use this same approach for your bonus.

-Keep in mind there’s no right or wrong way to divvy up the funds.
+Keep in mind, there’s no right or wrong way to divvy up the funds.
 Look at your budget and financial plan to help figure out what save-or-spend breakdown makes the most sense.

-Bonus money earmarked for expenses and savings is often used to pay bills or to boost an emergency fund.
+Bonus money earmarked for expenses and savings is often used to pay bills or boost an emergency fund.
 But if you already have these basic needs covered, your bonus check becomes a way to help move forward on your financial journey.
 Here are some possible ideas for how to spend your bonus.

 Are you hoping to pay off your home before retirement?
 Using a portion of your bonus to make an extra payment is one way to make progress on this goal and save money.